Getting started checklist

 - Waiver of liability.
 If you’re under 18 as of the start of work, your parent or guardian must also sign & date.

-- If you’re under 18 as of start of work, you must obtain a work permit (usually from your high school) and include a copy of it.
+- If you’re under 18 as of your first day of work, you must also obtain a work permit (usually from your high school) and include a copy of it.

 We do human-subjects experiments to evaluate our work.
-All students involved in handling data from such experiments must complete basic CITI training.
+All students involved in handling data from such experiments must complete basic online CITI training.
 Go through the registration and login process, and then take the course “Group 2 Social Behavioral Human Research“.
-When you complete it, keep the email that contains the proof that you passed.
+When you complete it, keep the email that contains the proof that you passed (a link to a PDF Certificate of Completion).